Should You Sell Your House Before or After Divorce? Ask the Experts

 Selling a House Before or After Divorce

 Keep in mind that you and your spouse aren’t the first to face this struggle.
 That means there is a lot of advice available about how, and when, to sell the house.
-That may sound disheartening, but there is good reason you should take heart.
+That may sound disheartening, but there is a good reason you should take heart.
 When others have been through something similar, making an informed choice does become easier.

 Since you’ll likely hear or read a lot of charged stories about selling a house before and after a divorce, however, it’s important to focus as much as possible on the facts and how they may affect you.
 To start, consider that both scenarios present similar challenges.
 For example: